fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

         }
 ```

-In the second communication attempts renounce the usage of BACnet4J.
-We let device 2001 from appication2 send a WhoIsRequest to device 1001 from application1.
-Device 1001 answers with a IAmRequest.
+In the second communication attempt we renounce of BACnet4J.
+We let device 2001 from application2 send a WhoIsRequest to device 1001 from application1.
+Device 1001 answers with an IAmRequest.
 We provide a valid representation for both messages (WhoIsRequest and IAmRequest) as a given byte array.
-This example shows the independece of the new BACnet/it stack with existing BACnet applications.
+This example shows the independece of the new BACnet/IT stack with existing BACnet applications.

 ```java
 /*